Casino City's Indian Gaming Business Report | Part of Casino City's Gaming Analyst Package

 National Indian Gaming Commission (2005-2007)

-"Dr. Alan Meister's Indian Gaming Industry Report remains an important tool for people that advise tribal government leaders and those that do business with Indian tribes.
+"(The) Indian Gaming (Business) Report remains an important tool for people that advise tribal government leaders and those that do business with Indian tribes.
 His objective, accurate, and concise economic analyses of Indian gaming greatly influence regulators, government officials, managers, and financiers and his report remains one of the few reliable sources of data and more importantly, of meaningful analysis."

 - D. Michael McBride III